robintzeng/EECS-504-Final/final/README.md

 (A) Train N stage for 15 epoch, train D stage for 15 epoch, and then train A stage for 15 epoch

-(B) Train A for 12 epochs (due to early stop with patience 10, no update parameter of deepLidar.normal)
+(B) Train A for 12 epochs (due to early stop with patience 10, no update parameter of deepLidar.normal (random))

-(c) Train A for 12 epochs (update parameter of deepLidar.normal)
+(c) Train A for 10 epochs (update parameter of deepLidar.normal)

 ### Test